 NOT REAL ART Announces Its 2020 Grant Recipients: Breaking News

 It’s the kind of news everyone wants to receive at least once in their life – getting the news “you won!”.
 Today, six visual artists are about to get such positive news as they read this piece to learn they are the recipients of the 2020 NOT REAL ART Grant.

 NOT REAL ART aspires to honor artists invaluable contributions to human culture by empowering their careers in meaningful, thoughtful and relevant ways.
 As an organization, NOT REAL ART exists to celebrate and elevate creative culture by empowering artists, helping artists tell their stories and promote their art.

 About The Grant

-NOT REAL ART: The Grant is a $12,000 annual award designed to empower the practice of 12 contemporary artists, each who receive $1,000.
-Launched in 2019, grant recipients are announced at the NOT REAL ART Conference every spring in Los Angeles.
-Stay tuned for more info about how to apply for the 2020 Grant.
-We’ll post important details soon.
+NOT REAL ART: The Grant is a $12,000 annual award designed to empower the practice of emerging contemporary artists.
+Launched in 2019, grant recipients are announced in Los Angeles at the NOT REAL ART: The Conference.
+If you're an emerging contemporary artist, be sure to apply to win our grant in 2020!

 More Than Money

 We don't just give our grant winners money and say goodbye.
 NOT REAL ART Grant winners get a platform and community to tell their stories and promote their work.
 We feature our winners on our podcast, we interview them and create feature articles about them on our blog.
 And, we curate an art exhibition featuring their art work!